mycousiinvinny/zecnode/README.md

 ![Platform](https://img.shields.io/badge/Platform-Raspberry%20Pi%20%7C%20Linux-green)

+## Install

+sudo apt install curl -y && curl -sSL https://raw.githubusercontent.com/mycousiinvinny/zecnode/main/install_zecnode.sh | bash

+curl has to be installed beforehand.
+ZecNode also installs curl.
+Will remove in later version.
+Please report any bugs you find.
+Enjoy!

 ## What is this?

 A GUI installer and dashboard for running a Zcash full node.
 I built it because setting up a node manually is tedious - you have to install Docker, format drives, edit config files, etc. This handles all of that.

-Please report any bugs you find.

 ## Why a Raspberry Pi?